 Despite being pre-Facebook times, word seems to have gotten out to the world’s investors about the hot market in Costa Rica’s southern Pacific zone.
-Investors were showing up with $1 million in their pocket, wanting to buy a finca.
+Investors were showing up with $1 million in their pocket, wanting to buy a finca (large parcel).
 Our answer?
 “There are none”.
-At least, there were none of the caliber of Escaleras and Lagunas.
+At least, none in the area around Dominical, the then center of commerce & society.
+There were no more properties of the caliber of Escaleras and Lagunas.

 The next mini-frontier was Uvita.
 And Uvita held a lot of promise.
 At that time, Uvita was comprised mainly of an excellent soda called El Viajero, and La Naranjita, a pulperia.
 If you are not familiar with these terms – a soda was and is a typical Costa Rican restaurant, although it wasn’t a “restaurant” in the legal sense.
 There was a distinction made between the two, and I suspect, still is.
 Restaurants charge tax and sodas don’t.
 Sodas all had/have a similar menu.
 Restaurants vary.

 A pulpería is/was the neighborhood store.
 These were frequently just a person’s home where they had dedicated the front, street side of their home to stocking general wares for sale to the public.
 You could acquire rice, beans, toilet paper, rubber boots, aspirin, a hammer etc…